evilqubit/elastic-intro/README.md

 what we want is every thing inside the bucket array which tells us that we have, 1 female and 2 males.

-The power off aggs is that it can be combines with any filter/query.
+The power of aggs is that it can be combined with any filter/query.

 so using the last filter we did, we can simply say: